sshaaf/sshaaf.github.io/content/post/2025-05-12-keycloak-mcp-server-quarkus.md

 Okay, so that sums it up. hope you enjoyed it and ready to write your first MCP server implementation as well.

+## Summary
+The article explores creating a practical Model Context Protocol (MCP) server for Keycloak, aiming to learn and demonstrate its potential for AI-powered administration.
+MCP, standardizes how LLMs interact with external tools, prompts, and resources, addressing the issue of fragmented custom integrations.
+The article details building this experimental Keycloak MCP server using Quarkus and the Keycloak Admin REST client, focusing on user management operations within specified realms.
+It provides code snippets for a UserService and an MCP UserTool, explaining how to define tools and their arguments for LLM consumption via Stdio.
+Finally, the article shows how to package the Quarkus application and run it with "Goose," an AI agent CLI, to interact with Keycloak using natural language queries.

 ## Resources
 - Goose - https://github.com/block/goose
 - MCP - https://modelcontextprotocol.io/docs/concepts/tools